jsdelivrbot/piland/README.md

-# PiOS
+# PiLand
-Home computer operating system
+PiLand is a modern home computer operating system for the raspberry pi.